 Humans.
 We had to be within a day or two from one of those lone villages in the bush.
 So we were not surprised when we caught the feint drift of human voices and then, when we followed the sound, found this group.
 It was an overcast morning and the breeze goose-pimpled our skins in the bare parts but it did not deter the men in the water, some shoulder-deep.
 They chatted in short gasps from the cold but they were happy for what they had managed to haul with the nets they had so painfully lugged through the bush, originally all the way from Lake Tanganyika, some two hundred kilometres to the west.

-These were migrant fish from the big river that got stranded in the pool when the riverine dried to a few pools with the turn of the season.
+These were migrant fish from the big river that got stranded in the pool when the little stream dried to a few pools with the turn of the season.
 They were small.
 All of them.
 They hadn’t had time to grow.
 There weren’t any crocodiles in the pool – they do often get marooned and one has to be extremely careful when you approach the water’s edge of pools like this – so it had to be mostly humans that did the fishing.
-Birds of course accounted for some – king fishers and herons and hamerkops and spoonbills and ducks that foraged along the green-edged meander of the riverine, but those would be even smaller fish and not that many.
+Birds of course accounted for some – king fishers and herons and hamerkops and spoonbills and ducks that foraged along the green-edged meander, but those would be even smaller fish, and not that many.

 And the village?
 The bush would never recover sufficiently to support it again.
-More would leave untill only a few remained; mostly old people and children left in their care..
-Desperate souls, dependent on meager alms arriving along teneous links from the migrants in the towns and cities.
+More would leave until only a few remained; mostly old people and children left in their care.
+Desperate souls, dependent on meagre alms arriving along tenuous links from migrant relatives in distant towns and cities.
 And then the big-business poachers would move in, recruit, supply guns if necessary, pay pittance for horns and tusks and claws and tails and skins; pittance, but a fortune, a saving grace to the villagers.
-And soon the poaching trade would gobble up the village untill everyone and everything was dependent on it, connected to it.
+And soon the poaching trade would gobble up the village until everyone and everything was dependent on it, connected to it.